Bonnie Berger: Compressive genomics

+Genomic privacy

+Berger developed a framework for sharing sensitive biological data, such as human genomes, across institutions while preserving privacy, adapting a cryptographic technique called multi-party computation that had not previously been applied at biological scale.
+Working with students Brian Hie and Hyunghoon Cho, she applied this framework to pharmacological collaboration, allowing competing companies to securely pool data on drug-target interactions without revealing proprietary information to one another.
+The resulting shared model allows individual companies to query whether a drug targets a protein of interest, enabling more efficient drug repurposing than any single institution could achieve alone.

+Viral language models

+More recently, Berger developed a method she calls "Mad Libs for viruses," which repurposes language models trained on protein sequences to predict how readily viral strains will evade the immune system.
+Unlike earlier methods, it does not require sequence alignments between new strains and known ones.
+The model's final layer evaluates structural viability, analogous to grammatical correctness, while the penultimate layer assesses semantic divergence from previously seen strains, flagging variants likely to escape existing antibody recognition.
+Berger applied this approach in collaboration with the Coalition for Epidemic Preparedness Innovations (CEPI) to assess the deltacron SARS-CoV-2 variant and with the Centers for Disease Control and Prevention to predict future variants with immune escape capacity.

 Awards and honours

+Earlier in her career, Berger received an NSF Career Award and the NIH Margaret Pittman Director's Award.
+She won the RECOMB Test of Time Award in both 2010 and 2019.
 Berger was the 1997 winner of the Margaret Oakley Dayhoff Award.
 In 1998 she was an Invited Speaker of the International Congress of Mathematicians in Berlin (but she was unable to make a personal appearance).
 In 1999, Berger was included in a list of 100 top innovators published by Technology Review.
-In 2003, Berger became a Fellow of the Association for Computing Machinery (ACM), and in 2012 she became an elected member of the American Academy of Arts and Sciences and a fellow the International Society for Computational Biology (ISCB).
+In 2003, Berger became a Fellow of the Association for Computing Machinery (ACM), and in 2012 she became an elected member of the American Academy of Arts and Sciences and a fellow of the International Society for Computational Biology (ISCB).
 In 2016, Berger was inducted into the college of fellows of the American Institute for Medical and Biological Engineering (AIMBE).
 She was included in the 2019 class of fellows of the American Mathematical Society "for contributions to computational biology, bioinformatics, algorithms and for mentoring".
-She also received the Honorary Doctorate at École Polytechnique Fédérale de Lausanne (EPFL).
-She serves as a Member-at-Large of the Section on Mathematics at American Association for the Advancement of Science (AAAS).
+She also received an Honorary Doctorate from the École Polytechnique Fédérale de Lausanne (EPFL).
+She serves as a Member-at-Large of the Section on Mathematics at the American Association for the Advancement of Science (AAAS).
 She was awarded the ISCB Accomplishment by a Senior Scientist Award in 2019.
-In 2020 she gave the AWM-SIAM Sonia Kovalevsky Lecture, and additionally was elected to the National Academy of Sciences.
-She was elected as a Fellow of the Society for Industrial and Applied Mathematics, in the 2022 Class of SIAM Fellows, "for pioneering work in computational molecular biology, including comparative and compressive genomics, network inference, genomic privacy, and protein structure prediction".
+In 2020 she gave the AWM-SIAM Sonia Kovalevsky Lecture, and was elected to the National Academy of Sciences.
+She was elected as a Fellow of the Society for Industrial and Applied Mathematics in the 2022 Class of SIAM Fellows, "for pioneering work in computational molecular biology, including comparative and compressive genomics, network inference, genomic privacy, and protein structure prediction".